aws-observability/aws-otel-collector/docs/developers/docker-demo.md

-### Run AWSOTelCollector Beta Examples with Docker
+### Run ADOTCollector Beta Examples with Docker

-This example will introduce how to run AWSOTelCollector Beta in the Docker container.
+This example will introduce how to run ADOTCollector Beta in the Docker container.
 This example uses a AWS data emitter container image that will generate Open Telemetry Protocol (OTLP) format based metrics and traces data to AWS CloudWatch and X-Ray consoles.

 Please follow the steps below to try ADOT Collector Beta.